German Shorthaired Pointer

 The average lifespan of a healthy, well-bred German Shorthaired Pointer is approximately 11-14 years, though this varies between each individual dog and their overall health in general.

-While the breed is known to be a relatively hardy one, any reputable breeder will work diligently to try and produce sound dogs by completing health clearances on their dogs prior to breeding.
-A health clearance determines if dog suffers from an illness/disease or is a carrier of a certain genetic issue that the breed is prone to, and is done through OFA - The Orthopedic Foundation for Animals) in conjunction with specialty vets.
-The required tests for a GSP to receive a CHIC number through OFA are Hips, Elbows, Eyes, Hearts and Cone Degeneration.
-While parents being clear of these traits doesn't necessarily mean a puppy won't develop any problems, several generations of health tested and cleared dogs in the family tree offers a reassurance of a carefully bred pedigree rather one that hasn't been cleared for anything at all. |
+While the breed is known to be a relatively hardy one, no breed is disease free and the GSP is no exception.
+A reputable breeder will work diligently to try and produce sound animals by knowing their lines and completing health clearances on their dogs prior to breeding.
+A health clearance determines if dog suffers from an illness/disease or is a carrier of a certain genetic issue that the breed is prone to, and is done through OFA - The Orthopedic Foundation for Animals, in conjunction with specialty vets.
+The required testing for a GSP to receive a CHIC number through OFA is Hips, Elbows, Eyes, Hearts and Cone Degeneration.
+That said, even with parents having their OFA’s and being clear of these traits it doesn't necessarily mean a puppy won't develop any health issue that the breed is predisposed to.
+What OFA testing does is offer several generations of health tested and cleared dogs in the family tree with the reassurance of a carefully bred pedigree rather one that hasn't been cleared for anything at all, and knowledge for the breeder to use as a tool in their program.
+Transparency is important and breeders should be open with health concerns that the breed can be predisposed to and things they have seen or produced.
+Question those who do not test and especially those who say that they have never produced a concern.
+There is no such thing as “clear” lines in ANY breed and any breeder that’s bred for a length of time can attest to this. |

 There are many tests available to be done, so when researching don’t hesitate to ask any breeder you are hoping to get a pup from what tests they do, as a reputable breeder will be happy to go over it with you!